 Storing the Bread

-- This loaf will be at its best on the day but will also make great toast the next day.
-Keep it in a plastic bag.
+- This loaf will be at its best on the day but will also make great toast or epic toasties the next day.

-- In general, with homemade bread I keep it in a plastic bag for a day on the bench.
-Beyond that I slice it and store it in a plastic bag in the freezer and remove a piece at a time for toasting.
+- In general, I keep homemade bread in a plastic bag for a day on the bench.
+Beyond that I slice it and store it in the freezer and remove a piece at a time for toasting.

 Just made this today, so yummy!
 Tastes like freshly baked homemade vogels.